accastonguay/food_system_models/README.md

-# food_system_models
+# Food system models
-Repository containing the database shiny app of food system model evaluation
+This is a repository containing the database and code for shiny app of food system model evaluation